pauldavidchristian/AgileAcceleratorGitWebHook/README.md

 ### Synopsis

 This script is meant to run as a service to receive git commit POSTs.
-On each commit, a call is made to the GUS partner API.
-This call will generate a "change_list" object used to associate a code check with a GUS story or bug.
+On each commit, a call is made to the Salesforce partner API.
+This call will generate a "change_list" object used to associate a code check with a Agile Accelerator User story or Bug.

 ### Dependences